 This assumption is also referred to as exogeneity.
 When this type of correlation exists, there is endogeneity.
 Violations of this assumption can occur because there is simultaneity between the independent and dependent variables, omitted variable bias, or measurement error in the independent variables.

-Violating this assumption biases the coefficient estimate by making it larger (in absolute terms) than it should be.
+Violating this assumption biases the coefficient estimate.
 To understand why this bias occurs, keep in mind that the error term always explains some of the variability in the dependent variable.
-However, when an independent variable is correlated with the error term, OLS incorrectly attributes some of the variance that the error term actually explains to the independent variable instead.
+However, when an independent variable correlates with the error term, OLS incorrectly attributes some of the variance that the error term actually explains to the independent variable instead.
+For more information about violating this assumption, read my post about confounding variables and omitted variable bias.

 OLS Assumption 4: Observations of the error term are uncorrelated with each other

 Assess this assumption by graphing the residuals in the order that the data were collected.
-You want to see a randomness in the plot.
-In the graph for a sales model, there appears to be a cyclical pattern with a positive correlation.
+You want to see randomness in the plot.
+In the graph for a sales model, there is a cyclical pattern with a positive correlation.

 OLS Assumption 5: The error term has a constant variance (no heteroscedasticity)